 Can Lack of Sleep Cause Fatigue?

 Are you continuously fatigued?
 It may be due to lack of sleep.
 Come to Koala® Centers For Sleep & TMJ Disorders and talk to our providers for treatment.
 For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents: